-- Exception: If a geographic or topographic feature causes an insured to plant across section/section equivalent lines, the insured may qualify for a WUA see WAH. - Exception: For pears, OUs may either be established in accordance with Para.
-1021 and Para.
+Exception: If a geographic or topographic feature causes an insured to plant across section/section equivalent lines, the insured may qualify for a WUA see and Para.
 1024B or by non-contiguous land, but not both.
 In addition to this requirement, the SP may allow OUs by type.
 For OUs by type, the requirement that the crop be planted in a manner that results in a clear and discernible break in the planting pattern at the boundaries of each OU are not applicable.